dnikoloski/vagrant-libvirt-distrobox/README.md

 It's a base image and action for Toolbox and Distrobox.

-This image is born out of "cloud native" approach to this.
+This image is born out of "cloud native" approach to things.

 ### How to use